libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
 Version 0.038d of Aetherius Personal Assistant by LibraryofCelsus.com

-**Version 0.038 requires a full DB Reset, a new memory Architecture has been implemented**

 More output examples can be found at https://github.com/libraryofcelsus/Aetherius_Ai_Assistant_Outputs

 Latest Untested Version/Best Script for Code Viewing can be found at /scripts/resources/Base_Aetherius_Script_For_Analysis.py (This version has undergone very little testing and will most likely have bugs.
 Copy the script to the OpenAi_General_Chatbot folder to use.)